 Network Description Available Services Cluster Data Network The Data network carries the bulk of the traffic within the cluster.
 This network is aggregated within each pod, and pods are aggregated into the cluster switch.
 Dual connections with active load balancing are used from each node.
 This provides increased bandwidth, and redundancy when a cable or switch fails.
-The CDH services are available on this network.
-Note: The Cloudera Enterprise services do not support multi- homing, and are only accessible on the Cluster Data Network.
-Out of Band Management Network The Management network is used to provide cluster management and provisioning capabilities.
-It is aggregated into a management switch in each rack.
-This network provides SSH access to cluster nodes for administration.
-The CDH services are not available on this network. iDRAC / BMC Network The BMC network connects the BMC or iDRAC ports and the out-of-band management ports of the switches.
+The Cloudera Enterprise services are available on this network.
+Note: The Cloudera Enterprise services do not support multihoming, and are only accessible on the Cluster Data Network. iDRAC / BMC Network The BMC network connects the BMC or iDRAC ports and the out-of-band management ports of the switches, and is used for hardware provisioning and management.
 It is aggregated into a management switch in each rack.
 This network provides access to the BMC and iDRAC functionality on the servers.
 It also provides access to the management ports of the cluster switches.
 Edge Network The Edge network provides connectivity from the Edge Node(s) to an existing premises network, either directly, or via the pod or cluster aggregation switches.
 SSH access is available on this network, and other application services may be configured and available.